 Adding an extra will be much more convenient for a growing family.
 It will alleviate the arguments in the morning when everyone is competing for the shower and it will make your home more desirable to buyers.
 Ensuite bath and shower rooms can be easily fitted into the smallest of spaces now, which promotes a more flexible living option.

 Look at your outdoor space and consider adding it to your living space.
 Conservatories are cheaper to construct than a traditional extension but still adds valuable living space.
 Ensure you take advice and opt for premium materials, which will pay dividends in hot and cold weather.

 Garden rooms can be situated in your garden and hooked up to electricity in order for it to be warm in winter.
-Many people construct garden rooms as a work from home space, a den for teenage kids or playroom.
+Many people construct garden rooms as a work from home space, a den for teenage kids, or a playroom.
 There are so many options and garden rooms are cost-effective to construct.

 Hopefully, you will now be inspired to maximize space you already do have!